alielashram/lightning_captcha/README.md

 ## Description

-This is an example app I made to give a lighting talk about implementing the captcha gem in Rails 3.
+This is an example app I used to give a lighting talk on implementing the captcha gem in Rails 3.
 I shared this repo's url with my CodeFellows Ruby on Rails Bootcamp colleagues so that they would have access to the code I was discussing for later reference.

 ## Information